FahmiBahri/SIEMAzureProject/README.md

 After saving the document, I run the script.
 This script has been written in a way that it perpetually loops.
-Therefore, it will always extract the security logs from my VM and take geographical data from the IP addresses of failed login attempts.
-This will then be exported onto the text document file that has been generated.
+Therefore, it will always extract the security logs from my VM and take geographical data from the IP addresses of the failed login attempts.